Design rules for industrial-scale sintering of UB4-UBC composites with high uranium density: Abstract

 \section{Abstract}

 Uranium borides are promising candidate fuel forms for use in advanced nuclear reactors due to their high thermal conductivity and potential for dual use as both fuel and burnable absorber.
-In this work, uranium tetraboride (\ce{UB4}) and uranium monoboroncarbide (\ce{UBC}) composite were synthesized by using industrially scalable borocarbothermic reduction method.
-The high temperature structural evolution of as-synthesized borides was investigated using \textit{in situ} synchrotron X-ray diffraction (SXRD).
-The oxidation behavior was further characterized using a combination of SXRD and thermogravimetric analysis (TGA), allowing direct comparison with other potential accident tolerant fuels such as \ce{UB2}, \ce{U3Si2}, UC and UN.
+In this work, uranium tetraboride (\ce{UB4}) and uranium monoboroncarbide (\ce{UBC}) composite were synthesized by using industrially scalable carboborothermic reduction method.
+The final uranium boride phase composition is sensitive to the sample holding crucibles (\ce{Al2O3} and graphite) such that graphite supply excess carbon, promoting the formation of a predominant UBC phase.
+The high temperature \textit{in situ} synchrotron X-ray diffraction of pristine \ce{UB4}–\ce{UBC} show persistence \ce{UB4}, UBC and \ce{UO2} phases while preoxidized \ce{UB4}–\ce{UBC} leads to predominant \ce{UB2O6} and \ce{U3O8} formation due to progressive oxidation and boron loss at high temperature.
+The oxidation behavior was further characterized using thermogravimetric analysis, allowing direct comparison with other potential accident tolerant fuels such as \ce{UB2}, \ce{U3Si2}, UC and UN.
 The \ce{UB4}–\ce{UBC} shows higher uranium loading than monolithic \ce{UB4} and demonstrates promising oxidation behavior at high temperature, pointing to its potential as an improved uranium boride-based fuel form.